hoko/HOKOstore/README.md

 # Requirements
 In order to Build and Run this project you will need to have the latest Xcode 7 Beta.
 Get it <a href="https://developer.apple.com/xcode/downloads/" target="_blank">here</a>.

+# Walkthrough
+This project was thoroughly commented to help you understand how the SDK works and how you can leverage our technology to make your awesome apps even *awesomer*.

+The most important class in this project is the `AppDelegate.swift` that contains all of the SDK setup and deep linking processing.
+We even added some developer notes on how to make the redeem coupon action more secure.

 # Creating a Smart link with coupons (metadata)
 The process to create a new smart link with a coupon is fairly simple. **Click** on the following image to watch a clip where we will show you how to do that.